neoforged/ModDevGradle/README.md

 }
 ```

-## Disabling Source Generation
+## Disabling Decompilation and Recompilation
-By default, MDG will decompile Minecraft to produce sources, and then recompile them to provide matching class files.
+By default, MDG will use the [NeoForm](https://github.com/neoforged/NeoForm) decompilation/recompilation pipeline to produce
+Minecraft sources and a matching compiled game jar.
 This leads to a great debugging experience, at the cost of longer setup times.

-As of MDG 2.0.122, source generation can be disabled, which will skip decompilation and recompilation entirely!
+As of MDG 2.0.124, an alternative pipeline can be used, which will skip decompilation and recompilation entirely!
-We recommend leaving source generation on by default, but disabling it when running on CI such as GitHub Actions.
+We recommend leaving recompilation on by default, but disabling it when running on CI such as GitHub Actions.

 To do so, replace:
 ```groovy